cargo-bins/cargo-binstall/HELP.md

    When multiple names are provided, the --version option and override option `--manifest-path` and `--git` are unavailable due to ambiguity.

-   If duplicate names are provided, the last one (and their version requirement) is kept.
+   If duplicate names are provided, the last one (and its version requirement) is kept.

 ###### **Options:**